Prepare for Your K–12 Reading Teacher License

 From Start to Finish

-- Prepare for your K–12 Reading Teacher license in as little as 18 months.
+- Prepare for your K–12 Reading license in as little as 18 months (approximately four semesters).

-- Complete the M.A. in Literacy Education plus the K–12 Reading Teacher license preparation in two and a half years.
+- Complete the M.A. in Education plus the K–12 Reading license preparation in two and a half years.

-Preparation for the K–12 Reading Teacher license is offered at our Twin Cities location and regional cohorts in Minnesota and Wisconsin.
-Upon completion of the licensure preparation you may continue on to finish the M.A. in Literacy Education at the Twin Cities Campus.
+Preparation for the K–12 Reading license is offered at our Twin Cities location and regional cohorts in Minnesota and Wisconsin.
+Upon completion of the licensure preparation, you may continue on to finish the online M.A. in Education.